rzk666/sh_04_11_2020/README.md

 ## Misc.
 Notes
 * I ejected the project to edit the ESLint plugin in webpack, for some reason ESLint was failing the project compilation due to warnings, and this is a quick fix I found.

+* This project assumes we would communicate with our server using a token of some sort

 ## Run Locally
 Rename .env.exmaple -> .env
 yarn install